How to Remove Text Diacritics Online: A Complete Guide to Accent Removal, Character Normalization, and Practical Applications

 Agca Celik

-This makes the list searchable and sortable without accent-related mismatches.
+Now the list is searchable and sortable without accent-related mismatches getting in the way.

 Input: